guyinatuxedo/nightmare/modules/07-bof_static/dcquals19_speedrun1/readme.md

 }
 ```

 It appears to be scanning in our input by making a syscall, versus using a function like `scanf` or `fgets`.
 A syscall is essentially a way for your program to request your OS or Kernel to do something.
 Looking at the assembly code, we see that it sets the `RAX` register equal to `0` by xoring `eax` by itself.
 For the linux `x64` architecture, the contents of the `rax` register decides what syscall gets executed.
-And when we look on the sycall chart (https://blog.rchapman.org/posts/Linux_System_Call_Table_for_x86_64/) we see that it corresponds to the `read` syscall.
+And when we look on the syscall chart (https://blog.rchapman.org/posts/Linux_System_Call_Table_for_x86_64/) we see that it corresponds to the `read` syscall.
 We don't see the arguments being loaded for the syscall, since they were already loaded when this function was called.
 The arguments this function takes (and the registers they take it in) are the same as the read syscall, so it can just call it after it zeroes at `rax`.
 More on syscalls to come:

 ```
         004498aa 31 c0           XOR        EAX,EAX